Tarrasch/Jenkins-home-dir/README.md

     sudo chown --recursive $USER .git/
     sudo chown --recursive  jenkins jobs/ plugins/ updates/ userContent/ users/ workspace/

+### Plugins

+The only needed plugin is the git plugin.
+You can install it directly from the local jenkins web interface.
+Just go to "Configure -> Plugins".

 ### Commands to run as jenkins